 The destination folder already exists error may occur if you attempt to install a WordPress theme or plugin.
 The zip file of your plugin or theme is extracted into a folder that’s named after it.

 WordPress aborts the installation if a folder with the same name already exists.

 This error is caused by many things, including the most obvious one, which is that the plugin or theme is already installed.

 This could be the result of the previous installation having been interrupted, leaving an empty plugin or theme folder behind.

 It is also possible that the request for deleting the folder was timed out.
 Or, if you try to update your theme or plugin and its old files remain.

 The easiest way to fix this error is to delete the plugin or theme folder that caused it.

+You must clear your cache and reinstall the plugin or theme afterward.
 You should back up your WordPress blog beforehand.